rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

    <a href="#StopJenkins">
    stop and start the service again, as described below</a>.

-0. Visit the address using an internet browser:
+0. Visit the address using an internet browser.
+For example:

    <pre><strong>
    http://138.68.1.138:8080
    </strong></pre>

+   NOTE: It may take several minutes for the server to come up.

 0. Click <a href="#Config_Security">here to Skip pass other installation options to